GHOST STORIES – When Revelation Undercuts Execution

 Spoilers ahead for the 2017 film Ghost Stories, as well as a handful other films that share its big twist.

 I can’t remember the last time a plot twist in a short story, film, television series or novel truly startled me.
-The ones that come to mind at the moment are from Unbreakable and Fallen, but both of those are from before I even reached drinking age.
-The final twist of Us also stood out to me, but just made me think, “Oh, okay,” rather than, “Holy shit!
-Didn’t see that coming.”
-Surely some other “unpredictable” twist must have had an impact on me in the last fifteen years of movie watching, but I can’t think of one at the moment.
+Surely some “unpredictable” twist must have had an impact on me in recent years, but I can’t think of one at the moment.
 I’ve enjoyed–even loved–plenty of other movies that featured a twist, but the twist is rarely near the top of the reasons why most stories stand out to me.
-That leaves me to believe that the plot twist, one of the most deliciously irresistible devices available in any writer’s toolbox, is somewhat overrated.
+That leads me to believe that the plot twist, one of the most deliciously irresistible devices available in any writer’s toolbox, is mildly overrated.
 Not bad, just not the thing that ought to be the most important element of a story in most cases.

 I recently revisited a film that featured a twist that I found underwhelming, 2017’s Ghost Stories.
 Based on a well-regarded play of the same name, Ghost Stories received plenty of critical praise as it made its rounds through the festival circuit.
 While its twist was never discussed in effusive terms, it was sold as a positive point pretty consistently.
 Not to be the arbitrary contrarian, as I did like the film, but I actually think the twist is easily the weakest element of the movie.